-At Selarang he was selected to work on the Burma-Thai Railway with ‘D’ Force Thailand, V Battalion.
+From Selarang he was selected to work on Burma-Thai Railway with ‘D’ Force Thailand, V Battalion.
 V Battalion left by train from Singapore on a 4-day horror journey on 17th March 1943 with about 25 men per carriage headed to Bampong,

 Thailand.
 They were housed at the Komna Transit Camp before being taken ton Kanchanaburi by lorries.
 It had commenced raining and the next day were ordered to march (in the rain) to Kinsaiyok Camp.

 Here the POWs worked on rail cuttings, embankments, constructing low bridges, cutting and hauling timber for the bridges.